-The operational structure should be designed to encourage effective and efficient communication and cooperation between the centre management team and all retail units to ensure compliance with the Transitional Protocol - Good Practice Guidance for Continuing to Prevent the Spread of Covid-19.
+The operational structure should be designed to encourage effective and efficient communication and cooperation between the centre management team and all retail units to ensure compliance with the Return to Work Safely Protocol.

 5.2 Centre Management Team

 The centre management team is responsible for the planning, coordinating and implementation of the COVID-19 shopping centre business continuity plan.